Fence Installation Permits in

 When applying for a Fence Installation permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Morrow County may vary slightly from municipality to municipality, standard US zoning dictates that: Standard US zoning caps residential backyard fences at 6 feet high and front yard fences at 4 feet for visibility, intersection safety, and utility access.
+Key code points for a Fence Installation in Morrow County: Standard US zoning caps residential backyard fences at 6 feet high and front yard fences at 4 feet for visibility, intersection safety, and utility access.

 Estimated processing time in Morrow County: 1 to 5 business days (Often over-the-counter).